VeeqoAPI/api-docs/api.md

 ## Support

-If you get stuck at any stage in your project you can find answers on our [Developer Forum](https://developer-forum.veeqo.com/).
-Our forum is monitored by one of our friendly team and we aim to respond to all posts within 48-hours.
+If you get stuck at any stage in your project please email [helpme@support.veeqo.com](mailto:helpme@support.veeqo.com);

 ## Feedback

 We LOVE ❤️ feedback!
 It helps us to improve developer experience and make your job easier!
-If you have any feedback regarding our API, documentation or Developer Central please leave a comment on the forum or email [helpme@support.veeqo.com](mailto:helpme@support.veeqo.com)
+If you have any feedback regarding our API, documentation or Developer Central please email [helpme@support.veeqo.com](mailto:helpme@support.veeqo.com)

 :[HTTP Codes](resources/http_codes.md)